 Ask: Woven throughout the book, the author poses several questions to the reader.
 Allow children to pause and reflect on the questions.
 Use the think, pair, share strategy if you are reading with multiple children to allow personal reflection before sharing with the whole group.

 Show: The character Rafael uses an inhaler.
 Show the page of Rafael painting and ask them to describe how he is adding beauty to the garden and why he might be doing that instead of digging holes and planting flowers.
 If needed, remind listeners that Rafael said, “Quiet time helps me slow down and catch my breath.”
 Notice the different ways the artist shows the children's unique powers.

 Connect: We all are good at different things and express ourselves in different ways.
 Think about a team you have been on.
 What would have happened if everyone played the same position or had the same strengths?

 Ask: Read the quote that includes, “... all the ways we are different make our neighborhood … more interesting and fun.”
 What is something that makes you different from other people in your family?
 In your classroom?
 How do our differences make our communities more interesting and fun?

-Show: Show the pages at the end of the story that ask the question “What will you do with your powers?
-Ask them what they notice.
-If needed, prompt them to look at the colors, shapes of plants, and the children themselves.
+Show: Show the pages at the end of the story that ask the question, “What will you do with your powers?"
+What do you notice in the pictures?
+If needed, prompt the reader to look at the colors, shapes of plants, and the children themselves.